 This Chicken Gloria casserole is made from scratch using fresh mushrooms, cream, garlic, sherry, and deliciously melty cheese on top.
-Total comfort!
+It’s total comfort food!

-This creamy chicken casserole is often made with cream of mushroom soup, but I prefer to make the cream sauce with fresh mushrooms from scratch.
-It's not that much more effort, and the flavor payoff is worth it.
+This creamy chicken casserole is a cheesy delight that your family will request over and over.
+It’s often made with cream of mushroom soup, but I prefer to make the cream sauce with fresh mushrooms from scratch without condensed soup.
+It’s not that much more effort, and the flavor payoff is SO worth it!
+Trust me.

 Can I sub the sherry for anything?